NVIDIA/aistore/docs/bucket.md

 So far, we have covered AIS and cloud buckets.
 These abstractions are sufficient for almost all use cases.
 But there are times when we would like to download objects from an existing cloud bucket and then make use of the features available only for AIS buckets.

 One way of accomplishing that could be:

-* prefetch cloud objects
+1. Prefetch cloud objects.
-* create AIS bucket
+2. Create AIS bucket.
-* and then use the bucket-copying [API](http_api.md) or [CLI](/cmd/cli/resources/bucket.md) to copy over the objects from the cloud bucket to the newly created AIS bucket.
+3. Use the bucket-copying [API](http_api.md) or [CLI](/cmd/cli/resources/bucket.md) to copy over the objects from the cloud bucket to the newly created AIS bucket.

 However, the extra-copying involved may prove to be time and/or space consuming.
 Hence, AIS-supported capability to establish an **ad-hoc** 1-to-1 relationship between a given AIS bucket and an existing cloud (*backend*).